 But this is not the only form of in-breath.
 A calmer, fuller in-breath which is followed by a calm out-breath is in fact a source of strength and confidence.
 The readiness and ability to act but not the anxiety state created by the shallow breathing.

-Maybe exaggerate this and from that position, take a good full in-breath to the belly and then the chest.
-You may find that automatically that makes you stand – or even sit – tall and proud.
+You may indeed find that it does automatically that makes you stand – or even sit – tall and proud.
 And then the out-breath causes the shoulders to drop and a sense of relaxation to come over you.

 Try that now, as you read this?
 Dare to breathe in – then to breathe out fully?

-You then have the apparently paradoxical but in fact perfectly sensible balance of confidence and relaxation.
+You then have the apparently paradoxical but in fact perfectly sensible indeed brilliant combination of confidence and relaxation.

 It may be good to think: “As I breathe in I am daring to breathe in.
 I am breathing in courage and confidence and strength.
 I have the right to be here.”